MathKeyboardEngine/MathKeyboardEngine.CSharp/README.md

 #### Which LaTeX typesetting libraries?

 - If you're making a [Blazor WebAssembly app](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor), then use for example [KaTeX](https://katex.org/) or [MathJax](https://www.mathjax.org/).
-You have the keyboard-logic from MathKeyboardEngine in C# and an extreme amount of LaTeX commands after just a few lines of JavaScript glue code - examples will follow.
+You have the keyboard-logic from MathKeyboardEngine in C# and an extreme amount of LaTeX commands after just a few lines of JavaScript glue code.
 - If you're making a Windows desktop application, then use for example [WPF-Math](https://github.com/ForNeVeR/wpf-math).
 Note that MathKeyboardEngine has its own syntax tree and that it works independently.
 - In all other cases, use for example [CSharpMath](https://github.com/verybadcat/CSharpMath).
 CSharpMath can render LaTeX even for mobile development.
 Note that CSharpMath distributes several packages and that it also has its own keyboard functionality - however, you may want to choose MathKeyboardEngine for its flexibility.